Casualties of the Gaza war: Death toll

 As of 29 February, the Gaza Health Ministry stated that its daily tallies now rely upon "a combination of accurate death counts from hospitals that are still partially operating, and on estimates from media reports to assess deaths in the north of Gaza", but did not "cite or say which sources those are."
 On 31 March, it stated that 15,070 fatalities (45.8% of the then total) had been compiled via "reliable media sources" instead of direct reporting.
 The Ministry further clarified in reports made on 1 and 4 April that it had "incomplete data" for 12,263 (later reduced 11,371) of its 33,091 reported fatalities.

-On 25 June Euro-Mediterranean Human Rights Monitor estimated 51,000 extra natural (non-casualty) deaths have resulted from the blockade and from the collapse of the health system.
+On 25 June, Euro-Mediterranean Human Rights Monitor estimated 51,000 extra natural (non-casualty) deaths have resulted from the blockade and from the collapse of the health system.

 On 16 September 2024, the Gaza health ministry released another 649-page document, listing the names of 34,344 Palestinians who had been killed and identified by 31 August.
 The first 187 pages of the document entirely contained children who were under 16 years old.

 On 23 March 2025, after two months of collecting bodies during the ceasefire, the Gaza health ministry published a third document 1,516 pages long, listing the names of 50,021 Palestinians who had been killed.
 The first 350 pages of the document entirely contained children who were under 16 years old.

+In January 2026, Israeli sources reported that, for the first time, an Israeli military official accepted figures released by Gaza's health ministry, showing that more than 71,000 Palestinians were killed since October 2023 by direct Israeli fire, not by other causes such starvation and those buried under the rubble.
+The official stated that the IDF is currently analysing the data to calculate the number of people who were killed are combatants and civilians.